jperkin/node-rpio/README.md

 when using the high resolution functions, then factoring that in to your calls.

-Community benchmarks suggest that the cost for `usleep()` is 72 microseconds on raspi-3 and 130 microseconds on raspi-2.
+Community benchmarks suggest that the cost for `usleep()` is 72 microseconds on raspi-3 and 130 microseconds on raspi-1, with latency reducing significantly after the first call.

 ## Authors and licenses